Chautauqua: self-hostable audiobook pipeline (BNM, multi-backend TTS, M4B export). Mirror of github.com/elog08/chautauqua.

 docker compose --profile stt-cuda up -d # + Whisper STT worker on NVIDIA CUDA

 The STT workers poll audiobook-stt and are used for Whisper-heavy work such as listen-along word alignment and marker-based one-shot batch splitting.
+The diarization workers poll audiobook-diarization and produce speaker-turn JSON plus RTTM artifacts.
+CPU works for development, but GPU is recommended for long-form audio.
+The default pyannote model requires HF_TOKEN.

 Service Port Description